lnvglr/character-diversion/character-diversion.md

 The initial logic was to have the list of opinions on the right and the grid with all the glyphs on the left.
 Opinions can be selected to expand their content and show meta data like the set variable font axes and the selected glyphs within the opinion card.
 Selecting the opinion should, however, also bring the referenced group of glyphs with the corresponding markings highlighted and the referenced spectrum or location on the variable font axis to the attention of the user.
 This means that if a user wanted to say something about the bottom and top intersections of the /$ at value 800 and up on the `wght` axis and they would mark the location of the dollar sign at `800 wght` while writing their opinion, anyone viewing this opinion should be see a large bold (800) dollar sign, with highlighted markings in the appropriate locations.

-This functionality alone, is straightforward conceptually and almost just as straight forward in its implementations: the grid of glyphs is either filtered so that only the glyphs corresponding to the selected opinion remain or a new tab or popup is opened where glyphs corresponding to selected opinions are shown.
+This functionality alone, is straightforward conceptually and almost just as straightforward in its implementations: the grid of glyphs is either filtered so that only the glyphs corresponding to the selected opinion remain or a new tab or popup is opened where glyphs corresponding to selected opinions are shown.

 When implementing this functionality into the functionality of filtering glyphs, it becomes very complicated, however.
 Suddenly, there are three places in the app that have an impact on which glyphs are shown: the new opinion form, the selected opinion and the glyphs filter.
 And when there are several places impacting filtering, logic needs to be implemented as to how those filters interact.
-Are glyphs shown matching *all* filters, are glyphs show matching at least one filter or do certain filters have higher priority?
-Splitting the discourse panel into three views rectified this dilemma to some extend.
+Are glyphs shown matching *all* filters, are glyphs shown matching at least one filter or do certain filters have higher priority?
+Splitting the discourse panel into three views rectified this dilemma to some extent.

 ##### Voting and Responding to Opinions and Comments